mbayram/Checkpoint/README.md

 Delete a specific connections entries in Checkpoint Gateway.

-this script was edited for maestro firewall structure. if you have single running devices, you need to change <b>"g_fw" to "fw"
+this script was edited for maestro firewall structure. if you have standalone running devices, you need to change <b>"g_fw" to "fw"

 Examples: